cahana/loc-projections-with-amortized-mortgage/README.md

-# loc-projections
+# loc-projections-with-amortized-mortgage

-This project calculates how long it would take to pay off a Line of Credit.
+This project calculates how long it would take to pay off a HELOC in second position with amortized mortgage schedule as additional input

 ## Getting Started